Profitbase/Episode-Docs/articles/invision/docs/workbooks/components/formelements.md

 Form Elements defined in the Solution can be added to the [Workbook](../../workbooks.md) by dragging and dropping them to the desired location.
 To load and save data, you need to call the LoadData or SaveData actions in response to raised events.

 The current value of a [Form Element](../../forms/formelements.md) instance will always be stored in a variable whose name equals the Form Element instance name (Part Name).
 For example, the current value of a Form Element part having the name "MyFormElement" can be read using the **@Var[MyFormElement]** statement.

+> [!NOTE]
-Note that [Dropdown](../../forms/formelements/dropdown.md) Form Elements usually contains a list of objects with a display and value member (as specified in the select query), so you would need dot into the object to get either the display or value member.
+> That [Dropdown](../../forms/formelements/dropdown.md) Form Elements usually contains a list of objects with a display and value member (as specified in the select query), so you would need dot into the object to get either the display or value member.
 <br/>

 ### Actions